yeonsoochung/chicago-service-requests/README.md

 Complementary data tables that I created manually are (1).
 Table of Chicago's sides (e.g., North Side) and community areas (e.g., Humboldt Park); and (2).
 Table of categories, subcategories, and types that service requests can fall under, which I obtained directly from the city's SR portal.

+To avoid posting any keys and credentials, I only uploaded the Python script for my Airflow DAG and data transformation; docker-compose yaml file; and the Dockerfile and requirements.txt files.

 My interactive Power BI dashboard can be viewed here (data collected on Mar.
 19, 2025): https://app.powerbi.com/view?r=eyJrIjoiZjRmZDk5MzYtZTgxOS00MjM3LTkxYmQtNDAzNmY4NDliNDAzIiwidCI6ImJlMjI4MDdiLTI1OTEtNDBkNy1iYmI2LTBkYTg0ZDMxYWNmNyIsImMiOjN9

 The pbix file can be downloaded here: https://drive.google.com/file/d/1f07mz5zQbfhoZL6nrrBVhBj_5F1k3teo